ONLINE HELP

 To create a class property:

-1. Display the "Project explorer" pane if necessary: on the "Home" tab, in the "Environment" group, expand "Panes" and select "Project explorer".
+1. If necessary, display the "Project Explorer" pane: under the "Home" pane, in the "Environment" group, pull down "Panes" then select "Project Explorer".

 2. In the "Project explorer" pane, display the available classes (expand the "Classes" folder).

 3. Select the desired class.
-Display the popup menu of the class and select "New property".
+Open the context menu of the class and select "New property".

-4. In the window that is opened, enter the name of the property and validate.
+4. In the window that opens, enter the name of the property and validate.

 5. The code editor shows the events related to the property: